-Basic science research in homeopathy has been conducted in two main areas:
+Basic science research in homeopathy – information on the website of Homeopathic Research Institute (HRI) – concerns two main areas:

 (2) physical research on ultra-molecular dilutions.

-About 100 researchers from different universities and institutes in Europe are working in this domain and are members of the GIRI = Groupe Internationale de Recherches Infinitisimales = International group of researchers studying the effects of serially agitated high dilutions.
+About 100 researchers from different universities and institutes in Europe are working in this domain and are members of the Groupe Internationale de Recherches Infinitisimales (GIRI), an international group of researchers studying the effects of serially agitated high dilutions.